tanmatt/QuoteOfTheDay/README.md

 - Fri Sep 20 07:00:03 2024 | I do not believe in the God of theology who rewards good and punishes evil. - Albert Einstein
 - Sat Sep 21 07:00:03 2024 | Computers are useless.
 They can only give you answers. - Pablo Picasso
 - Sun Sep 22 07:00:04 2024 | Failure defeats losers, failure inspires winners - Robert T. Kiyosaki
+- Mon Sep 23 07:00:03 2024 | There are good and bad times, but our mood changes more often than our fortune. - Thomas Carlyle